ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 Resource - An object having a type, data, and possible relationship to other resources, identified by a URL.

-RPP client - An HTTP user agent performing an RPP request
+RPP client - An HTTP user agent performing an RPP request.

 RPP server - An HTTP server responsible for processing requests and returning results in any supported media type.

+Sponsoring Client - The RPP client that currently has sponsorship of the object.

 # Conventions Used in This Document